-Not only that, but ginger ale is often far cheaper than ginger beer, making it perfect when serving a crowd.
+Not only that, but ginger ale is often far cheaper than beer, making it perfect when serving a crowd.

 You can use white rum if that’s what you prefer, but this drink calls for something deep, dark, and intensely caramel-flavored.